165th Rifle Division: Into Poland and Germany

 During August the 165th was moved to 70th Army, still in 1st Belorussian Front, where it was assigned to 114th Rifle Corps.
 It would remain in this Army for the duration of the war.
 In September it returned to 96th Corps, and it remained under this command for most of the duration.
 Finally, in October the Army was reassigned to 2nd Belorussian Front and stayed there until after the German surrender.

 Prior to the start of the Vistula-Oder Offensive the 70th Army had been substantially reinforced and now contained nine rifle divisions organized in three corps.
 It was located in the Serock bridgehead with the 96th Corps deployed in a single echelon between Guty and Ciepielin and one division of 47th Rifle Corps also in the front line.
 The 114th Corps was in the Army's second echelon in the area northeast of Serock.
-The Army's task was to attack on a 3km-wide front in the direction of Nasielsk on the first day, outflank Modlin from the north and then drive west to help prevent the German Warsaw grouping from retreating behind the Vistula.
+The Army's task was to attack on a 3 km-wide front in the direction of Nasielsk on the first day, outflank Modlin from the north and then drive west to help prevent the German Warsaw grouping from retreating behind the Vistula.
 The 114th Corps would remain in reserve in the initial phase.

 2nd Belorussian Front began its offensive on the morning of January 14, 1945.
-On January 17 the 70th Army made a fighting advance of up to 14km against sagging resistance, forced the Wkra and began fighting for the eastern and southeastern outskirts of Modlin.
+On January 17 the 70th Army made a fighting advance of up to 14 km against sagging resistance, forced the Wkra and began fighting for the eastern and southeastern outskirts of Modlin.
 The 114th Corps was now committed from behind the Army's right flank, although one of its divisions remained in second echelon.
 The following day, after stubborn fighting, the Army secured both the town and fortress.
 The Front's objective was now to reach the mouth of the Vistula and the Baltic coast, thus cutting off the German forces in East Prussia.
 On February 19 the 165th would be awarded the Order of Kutuzov, 2nd Degree, in recognition of its part in breaking the German defenses north of Warsaw.